martinvonwittich/asterisk-zammad-cti-bridge/README.md

     ```

 # Multiple Instances
 Add config.cfg sections and edit the entrypoint of the Dockerfile accordingly to load them by using an script.
-Or just simply spin up a second container
+Or just simply spin up a second container with a completely new config.cfg